 This recipe is incredibly flexible, and you can easily make substitutions based on your preferences.

-• Whole Wheat Flour vs. White Flour: Despite whole wheat flour’s health benefits, you can use half all-purpose flour to make less dense cookies.
+- Whole Wheat Flour vs. White Flour: Despite entire wheat flour’s health benefits, you can use half all-purpose flour to make less dense cookies.

 How to Serve and Store Healthy Banana Bread